Kauto/sqlite3-helper/README.md

 The files need to be numbered.
 They are automatically executed before the first use of the database.

-**NOTE**: For the development environment, while working on the database schema, you may want to set `force: 'last'` (default `false`) that will force the migration API to rollback and re-apply the latest migration over again each time when Node.js app launches.
+**NOTE**: For the development environment, while working on the database schema, you may want to set `force: true` (default `false`) that will force the migration API to rollback and re-apply the latest migration over again each time when Node.js app launches.
 See "Global Instance".

 ## License